Releasing and versioning

 We’ve now prepped our package for release, but before we release it, it’s important to check that its tests run and documentation builds successfully.
 To do this with our

-pycounts package, we should first install the package (we should re-install because as we’ve created a new version):
+pycounts package, we should first install the package (we should re-install because we’ve created a new version):

 Installing the current project: pycounts (0.2.0)